-Verizon Communications Inc. (VZ), an investor in 80 underwater cable systems, and an industry group for U.S. energy companies have joined President Barack Obama’s administration in support of a global maritime accord.
+Verizon Communications Inc. (VZ:US), an investor in 80 underwater cable systems, and an industry group for U.S. energy companies have joined President Barack Obama’s administration in support of a global maritime accord.

 Ratifying the 1982 United Nations Convention on the Law of the Sea will provide certainty for U.S. companies investing in sometimes contested international waters, trade organizations told the Senate Foreign Relations Committee in Washington today.